How do I troubleshoot CORS errors from my API Gateway API?

 Short description

-Cross-Origin Resource Sharing (CORS) errors occur when a server doesn't return the HTTP headers required by the CORS standard.
+Cross-origin resource sharing (CORS) errors occur when a server doesn't return the HTTP headers that the CORS standard requires.
 To resolve a CORS error from an API Gateway REST API or HTTP API, you must reconfigure the API to meet the CORS standard.

-Note: CORS must be configured at the resource level and can be handled using API Gateway configurations or backend integrations, such as AWS Lambda.
+Note: You must configure CORS at the resource level.
+Use API Gateway configurations or backend integrations, such as AWS Lambda.

 Resolution

-The following example procedure shows how to troubleshoot the No ‘Access-Control-Allow-Origin’ header present CORS error.
-However, you can use a similar procedure to troubleshoot all CORS errors.
-For example: Method not supported under Access-Control-Allow-Methods header errors and No ‘Access-Control-Allow-Headers’ headers present errors.
+In addition to the No 'Access-Control-Allow-Origin' header present CORS error, you can use the following procedure to troubleshoot all CORS errors.
+Other CORS errors include Method not supported under Access-Control-Allow-Methods header and No 'Access-Control-Allow-Headers' headers present.

-Note: The No 'Access-Control-Allow-Origin' header present error can occur for any of the following reasons:
+The No 'Access-Control-Allow-Origin' header present error can occur for the following reasons:

-• The API isn't configured with an OPTIONS method that returns the required CORS headers.
+• You didn't configure the API with an OPTIONS method that returns the required CORS headers.

-• Another method type (such as GET, PUT, or POST) isn't configured to return the required CORS headers.
+• You didn't configure other method types, such as GET, PUT, or POST, to return the required CORS headers.

-• An API with proxy integration or non-proxy integration isn't configured to return the required CORS headers.
+• You didn't configure an API with proxy integration or non-proxy integration to return the required CORS headers.

-• (For private REST APIs only) The incorrect invoke URL is called, or the traffic isn't being routed to the interface virtual private cloud (VPC) endpoint.
+• For private REST APIs, the incorrect invoke URL is called.
+Or, the traffic isn't routed to the interface virtual private cloud (VPC) endpoint.

 Confirm the cause of the error